yfralam/yfralam.github.io/content/posts/string theory/AdS5RR.md

 $$\Gamma^{\mu_1\dots \mu_5}\_{\alpha\beta} F\_{\mu_1\dots \mu_5} = \Gamma_{||}\Gamma^\alpha \partial_\alpha G(X).$$

 Because the RR fields are directly supporting the \\(AdS_5 \times S^5\\) geometry, we have no choice but to include them.
-To see this, it is easier to just write down the stress energy solution in the GS formalism, then translate over to NSR.
+Another way to see this is to just write down the stress energy solution in the GS formalism, then translate over to NSR.
 It is given by

 $$T_{zzNSR} = \frac12 \partial X^m \partial X_m + \frac12 : (\Gamma + \Gamma\Gamma) \psi^m \partial \psi_m: + \epsilon^{p_1\dots p_4} [e^\phi \psi_{p_1}\psi_{p_2}\psi_{p_3}\psi_{p_4}\psi_{p_t}\partial y^t + \partial(e^\phi \psi_{p_1}\psi_{p_2}\psi_{p_3}) \partial\tilde{x}_{p_4}] + ghosts]$$
 where \\(\Gamma\\) is the PCO, t runs from 4 to 9, p from 0 to 3, and m from 0 to 9.
 Actually, up to the PCOs, the stress energy tensor is exactly the same as that of flat space with no branes.
 Therefore, the PCO term is directly due to the RR fluxes.
 The way to see this is nontrivial.
 If a RR vertex is placed on a vertex and a boundary is present, the holomorphic and anti-holomorphics ghost and spin operators are no longer independent, but related to each other.
 This also occurs with the GS string for the fermionic variable \\(\theta\\) and \\(\bar \theta \\) when we included the D3-branes.
 Thus, without the D3-branes, there would be no relation between the holomorphic and antiholomorphic parts, and the 5 form and 3 form terms in the stress energy tensor would vanish.